crystal-lang/crystal-book/docs/syntax_and_semantics/literals/string.md

 %w(foo(bar) baz) # => ["foo(bar)", "baz"]
 ```

-Note that literal denoted by `%w` does not apply interpolation nor escapes expect spaces.
+Note that literal denoted by `%w` does not apply interpolation nor escapes except spaces.
 Since strings are separated by a single space character (` `) which must be escaped to use it as a part of a string.

 ```crystal
 %w(foo\ bar baz) # => ["foo bar", "baz"]